Democrats to unveil $3,000 child benefit as part of Biden relief package - KESQ

 The legislation would provide $3,600 per child under the age of six and $3,000 per child age six through 17 for a single year.
 The full benefit is available to single parents earning up to $75,000 annually and for couples earning up to $150,000.
 Payments would phase out after those thresholds.

-Families can receive the Child Tax Credit payments on a monthly basis.
+Families can receive the Child Tax Credit payments on a monthly basis, which advocates say will make it easier to pay their obligations compared to getting a lump sum at tax time.

 If this particular legislation is passed by Congress, the payments would begin in July for one year.